OsBlaineOra/db-devops-tools/README.md

    **This will open ports 8080 8000 for any instance using the default security list**

 1. In the **Cloud Shell**
-   Use SCP to upload the security wallet (downloaded earlier) to new Compute instance.
+   Use SCP to upload the wallet .zip file (downloaded earlier) to new Compute instance.
    ```
    scp Wallet_MyAtpDb.zip opc@${COMPUTE_IP}:/home/opc/
    ```